Frequently Asked Questions PhD in Rehabilitation Sciences

 Q: Do I need to be a licensed clinician in the US?

-A: Yes, all applicants must be licensed to practice their clinical rehabilitation science related profession in the United States and be eligible for licensure in the state of Massachusetts.
-Exceptions to this policy may be considered on a case-by-case basis.
+A: Preference is given to applicants who are licensed to practice their clinical rehabilitation science related profession in the United States and be eligible for licensure in the state of Massachusetts.
+Applicants who do not have clinical licensure may be considered on a case-by-case basis.

 Q: What is the typical class size?

 A: We aim for a class size each fall of up to 6 students.
-Class sizes have varied between 3 and 6 students per year.
-Twenty six students have enrolled in the program since it began in 2012.
+Class sizes have varied between 3 and 8 students per year.
+Thirty-four (34) students have enrolled in the program since it began in 2012.

 Q: What are the advantages of obtaining a PhD in Rehabilitation Sciences as opposed to a PhD within my previous field (e.g. PT, OT, or CSD)?